kxdang/kiendang.me/content/blog/082-Algolia-install/index.md

 author: Kien
 date: 2020-04-26
 slug: gatsbyblog-algolia-install
-title: 🔨How to install Algolia on Gatsby
+title: 🔨How to install Algolia on a Gatsby website
-description:  How to install Algolia on your Gatsby blog to search for your posts.
-A step by step guide created for beginners by a beginner.
+description:  How to install Algolia on your Gatsby blog.
+An easy step by step guide created for beginners.
 tags: ["gatsby", "react", "graphql"]
 ---

-The guide I used was found on the Gatsby's documentation with a supplementary live stream found here.
+The guide I used was found on the Gatsby's documentation with a supplementary live stream found <a href="https://www.gatsbyjs.org/docs/adding-search-with-algolia/" target="_blank">here</a>.

 Both did a great job of explaining the process to help me get started, however, I ran into several issues that I couldn't fix and things have seemed to changed slightly since the recording of the stream.
 I had a lot of help from my friend Adrian.
 (Thanks Adrian!)

-The documentation felt a little overwhelming that included an installation of styled-components, so I decided to document and create my own guide for reference and for those just starting off building their own blog.
+The documentation felt a little overwhelming, it included an installation of styled-components which is something I'm not to familiar with, so I decided to document and create my own guide for reference and for those just starting off building their own blog.

-I'm still learning as I add small tweaks to my blog, I wanted a more beginner guide for me to follow and made my own below.
+I wanted a more beginner guide for me to follow and made my own below.
 Here are the steps I used to install Algolia on my own blog:

 ## <center>Step 1</center>
 Install the gatsby-plugin-algolia and react-instantsearch-dom, these two dependencies will be the main building blocks of this feature.